-

 - involved in the management or operation of the business of the licensed operator and has a significant influence over the licensee’s business.

-The application process for a personal licence or approval requires the completion of an application form.
-The details that are required for a personal licence (eg, a key person licence or gaming machine technician licence) are less onerous than the details required to be submitted for a key employee or close associate that will be the subject of a probity review (to be associated with the ownership or directorship of a licensed operator) in connection with an operator’s gambling licence.
-The application process is likely to also require that fingerprints are provided for the purposes of conducting background checks and providing police certificates.
+The application process for a personal licence or approval requires the completion of an application form and a background and/or police checks.
+The details that are required for a personal licence (eg, a key person licence or gaming machine technician licence) are less onerous than the details required to be submitted for a probity review in connection with an operator’s gambling licence. -

 Is advertising of gambling permitted and, if permitted, how is it regulated?

-However, there is a complex arrangement of rules that regulate the advertising of gambling, including in state and territory legislation, which varies from jurisdiction to jurisdiction and gambling product to gambling product.
-In addition, there are relevant industry and media codes, as well as more broadly applicable laws, such as federal consumer protection laws (which prohibit misleading and deceptive conduct), anti-spam laws and privacy laws.
+There is a complex arrangement of laws and regulations which set out the framework for gambling advertising.
+These apply at the State and Territory level and vary from jurisdiction to jurisdiction and gambling product to gambling product.
+In addition, there are relevant industry and media codes, as well as more broadly applicable laws, such as Federal consumer protection laws (which prohibit misleading and deceptive conduct), anti-spam laws and privacy laws.

 - encourage a breach of the law;